 - Decide if you want to have the sidebar on the page or not, though this can be done through your theme’s own page templates.
-For instance, Storefront will allows you to go full width, which you will do.
+For instance, Storefront will allow you to go full width, which you will do.

 Right below the standard content, you will find the main trait of the Shop page.
 That features a custom part where it displays your product listings.
 Below is what it looks like on the Storefront theme.

 Nice product images are the key, as you can see.
-In other words it’s the first thing that you should get right.
+In other words, it’s the first thing that you should get right.
 More than on anything else you should probably work on your product images.

 WooCommerce also enables you to display your products in alternative ways on this page.
-To do so you will need go to the WordPress dashboard / WooCommerce / Settings / Products and then the Display section.
+To do so you will need to go to the WordPress dashboard / WooCommerce / Settings / Products and then the Display section.

 There is also an option from where you can choose whether you want to display individual products or product categories on the Shop page or not.
 Select whatever makes the most sense for you, then save settings.